levon003/levon003.github.io/_posts/2024-03-12-redteam-silver-bullet-paper.md

  - No consensus on who should perform red-teaming.
  - Unclear follow-ups to red-teaming activities.

+### Feffer at al.'s recommendations

 Overall, Feffer et al. argue the following (directly quotes of their recommendations):
  1. Red-teaming is _not_ a panacea.
  2. Red-teaming, as currently conducted, is _not_ well-scoped or structured.
  3. There are no standards concerning what should be reported.
  4. Mitigation steps initiated by red-teaming are often unclear and unrepresentative.

-Their final suggestion: use their set of question banks as an approach to scope red-teaming exercises.
+Their final suggestion: use their set of questions as an approach to scope red-teaming exercises.

 Before red-teaming, Feffer et al. suggest defining the following aspects of the activity: the artifact under evaluation, the threat model, the specific vulnerability, the criteria for assessing success, the team composition, what resources are made available, what instructions to give the team, what access the team is given to the model, and what methods the team can use.
 You should also decide on what you'll produce after red-teaming: what specific documentation will be written, including a list of the resources consumed, a report on the success criteria, and which risk mitigations to implement.

 Overall, I think this is a great framework and a great list of suggestions.
 Overall, I agree with their provocations: red-teaming is primarily a vibe and it shouldn't be used as the basis for policy or for ensuring a particular standard of "safety".
+I like [this type of short paper]({% post_url 2024-03-11-cscw-short-papers %}): a focused analysis providing evidence for a common assumption and/or debunking a widely held belief.

+_We discussed this paper in our weekly [LEVI](https://learning-engineering-virtual-institute.org/) Engineering Hub meeting at the [Digital Harbor Foundation](https://digitalharbor.org/)._